netdata/netdata/docs/step-by-step/step-09.md

 ### Archive metrics via the MongoDB backend

-Let's begin with installing MongoDB its dependencies.
+Begin by installing MongoDB its dependencies via the correct package manager for your system.

 ```bash
 sudo apt-get install mongodb  # Debian/Ubuntu